-Maximum class size varies by grade in elementary school, and by subject in middle school and high school.
-For kindergarten classes, the maximum is 14 students in a class; first grade classes have a maximum of 16; grades 2, 3, 4, and 5 have a maximum of 18-20.
-In middle school (6th, 7th and 8th grades), we maintain 18-22 students per class; ninth through twelfth grades have up to 22 students per class.
+The maximum class size varies by grade in elementary school - and by subject in middle school and high school.
+For kindergarten classes, the maximum is 16 students in a class; first-grade classes have a maximum of 16; grades 2, 3, 4, and 5 have a maximum of 18-20.
+In middle school (6th, 7th, and 8th grades), we maintain 18-22 students per class; ninth through twelfth grades have up to 22 students per class.

 Do you offer before-school or after-school care?

-As a rule, students are allowed on campus after 7:40 a.m. and always must have some type of professional or parental supervision.
-The elementary school does provide an excellent After-School Care (ASC) program as well as extracurricular activities, and the middle school and high school keep students busy with a number of activities, such as athletic options, including basketball, tennis, track, golf, volleyball and cheerleading.
-Please contact the appropriate school office for more specific information.
+As a rule, students are allowed on campus after 7:40 am and always must have some type of professional or parental supervision.
+The elementary school does provide an excellent After-School Care (ASC) program as well as extracurricular activities, through our Early Education Center, until 5:30 pm Monday through Friday.
+Contact Manda Havens for additional information.

 What curriculum do you use?

 The curriculum utilized varies depending on the grade.
-For Middle School and High school students, it will also vary on the academic track selected (Regular, Honors or Pre-Advanced Placement).
-For additional information regarding curriculum contact Brenda Tyler at 806-791-6583 or email@example.com.
+For Middle School and High school students, it will also vary on the academic track selected (Regular, Honors, or Pre-Advanced Placement).
+For additional information regarding curriculum, contact Brenda Tyler at 806-791-6583.